Dhruvdhankhar/Quantium_virtual_experience_program/README.md

   #### Practical skills you will gain from working on this task:

-  -Data validation
+  - Data validation
-  -Data visualisation
+  - Data visualisation
-  -Data wrangling
+  - Data wrangling
-  -Programming
+  - Programming